Swarm

 “The son-bitches,” said Tom.
 “I never thought they’d swarm like this.
 I could have swore I cleared them out years ago.”
 With a practiced gesture, he broke the gun open and checked its magazine.

-“Bastards can have both damn barrels,” said Tom as he slammed the action home and gave the pump a pull.
+“Bastards can have both damn barrels,” he continued with a glower as he slammed the action home and gave the pump a pull.

 Jemima at last gave the shotgun more than a passing glance.
 “Christ, what’s that?” she said.
 “That’s not your shotgun.
 I thought those things were only in movies.”

 “Bought it off eBay,” said Tom, taking his eyes off the grass for a moment to admire the sleek, semi-automatic, double-barreled beauty of his firearm.
-Its matte black surface had an infernal glow in the strange light, every oiled line of its body speaking of barely-restrained brute force.
+Its matte black surface had an infernal glow in the strange light of the red dawn, every oiled line of its body speaking of barely-restrained brute force.
 “Had to mortgage the house to get it.”

 Jemima went slack-jawed.
-“You did not mortgage our damn house,” she said.
+“You did not mortgage our house,” she said.
 “God, you did not.”

-“I told you to run, Jemima!” said Tom, his attention snapping back to the hill.
+“I told you to run, Jemima!” said Tom.
 “They’re coming out!”

-Beady eyes peered out of the grass, and as one a line of pink, yellow, and white fuzzy bunnies shuffled from the grass and onto the dirt.
-There they paused, their adorable little paws shuffling quietly in the dust as their beady eyes surveyed the porch.
+As one, a line of pink, yellow, and white fuzzy bunnies shuffled from the grass and onto the dirt.
+There they paused, focused on Tom and the gun in his hands.
+Their adorable little paws shuffled quietly in the dirt as their beady eyes surveyed the porch.

 Tom whipped the shotgun up to his shoulder.
-“Try it,” he said.
+“Try it,” he growled.
 “I’ll take the lot of you.”

-Jemima looked confused.
+Jemima wrinkled her nose in confusion.
 “But they’re bunnies,” she said.
-“Like at Easter.”
+“Like Easter.”

 Some of the bunnies wiggled their button noses.
-Others twitched their precious little ears.
-Tom’s finger tightened on the trigger, the gun’s barrel moving first left, then right.
-The pause went on for an indefinite second, tension suspending bunnies and Tom and Jemima in a timeless state of adrenalin.
-Then, without any apparent signal, the bunnies surged forward, more bunnies in the grass hopping over the heads of the front ones even as they pelted for the house, the grass whipping as if in a hurricane as bunnies poured over the hill in a now visible stream, leaping and kicking their feet in a frenzied animal rush.
+Others twitched their precious fuzzy ears.
+Tom’s finger tightened on the trigger, the gun’s barrel swaying first left, then right.
+The pause went on for an indefinite second, tension suspending bunnies and the two on the porch in a timeless state of adrenalin.
+Then, without any apparent signal, the bunnies surged forward, more in the grass hopping over the heads of the frontrunners even as they pelted for the house, the grass whipping as if in a tornado as bunnies poured over the hill in a now visible stream, leaping and kicking their feet in a frenzied animal rush.

-With a roar Tom’s shotgun went off and punched a hole in the front line of bunnies, blood misting the air as bunny bodies tumbled and spun violently backward.
-Jemima screamed once, loud and shrill, like an angel starting its fall from heaven and realizing how truly far it had to go.
-The desperate dual shunk-shunk of Tom’s pump action melded with Jemima’s scream, and then the bunnies were there, bouncing wildly, eyes black as the inside of a coffin.
+With a roar Tom discharged his shotgun and punched a hole through the front line of bunnies, blood misting the air as bunny bodies tumbled and spun limply backward.
+Jemima screamed once, loud and shrill, like a fallen angel just starting their descent and realizing how truly far they had to go.
+The desperate dual shunk-shunk of Tom’s pump action melded with Jemima’s scream before he sent a second thunderous cluster of shot tearing into the pack.
+Then the bunnies were there, bouncing wildly, eyes black as the inside of a coffin.

-And then there was silence.
+And at last there was silence.
 Pink, fluffy silence.

 Leave a response